killerzman/Python-SimpleWebDiff/README.md

 **DOES NOT SHOW ACTUAL CHANGES, JUST CHECKS FOR THEM!**

 # More info
-Supporting gui functionality for multi-threading aka opening multiple processes! (windows only)
+Supporting GUI functionality for easy multi-threading aka opening multiple processes! (windows only)

+Actual multi-threading is still possible on every platform only through the terminal.

 # Install
 Python 3 required